Fleeting Existence

 17 lbs.
 24" x 12" x 6"

-Field Conditions: Local Minima draws directly from concepts in quantum field theory and energy landscape physics, where matter is understood as an excitation stabilized within a continuous field rather than as an isolated object.
-In this framework, structure emerges where energy settles—at points of relative stability known as local minima—while surrounding regions remain dynamic and unresolved.
+Fleeting Existence draws directly from concepts in quantum field theory and energy landscape physics, where matter is understood as an excitation stabilized within a continuous field rather than as an isolated object.
+In this framework, structure emerges where energy settles.

 The sculptural surface articulates this principle through its sharply varied topology.
 Peaks, folds, and compressed valleys evoke a potential energy surface shaped by competing forces.
 Embedded steel spheres occupy select low and high points, functioning as markers of field behavior: localized concentrations where energy condenses, reflects, or temporarily stabilizes before dispersing again.

 The spheres’ reflective surfaces introduce an additional layer of meaning.
-Acting as mirrors, they collapse interior and exterior space, implicating the viewer within the field itself.
 Observation becomes interaction, echoing the role of measurement in quantum mechanics, where systems are altered by the act of being observed.

 Australian Red Mallee Burl (Eucalyptus oleosa) stainless steel and epoxy inlays.